subsquid/docs/docs/sdk/resources/external-api.md

 # External APIs and IPFS

 Squid processor is a usual node.js process, so one can fetch data from external APIs or IPFS gateways within the `processor.run()` method.
-Normally, one uses API calls in combination with API keys set via [secrets](/cloud/resources/env-variables) when deployed to Subsquid Cloud.
+In squids deployed to [Subsquid Cloud](/cloud) one normally uses API calls in combination with API keys set via [secrets](/cloud/resources/env-variables).

 ### Example